emqx/emqx-docs/en_US/getting-started/install.md

 2. In Docker, `localhost` or `127.0.0.1`  points to the internal address of the container.
 Use the host’s IP or [host networking](https://docs.docker.com/network/host/) to access the host address.
 If you are using Docker for Mac or Docker for Windows, you can use `host.docker.internal` as the host address.

-3. Because emqx stores data in the `data/mnesia/<node name>` directory, when using the container to start emqx, the hostname or FQDN must be used to form the node name of emqx.
+3. Because EMQX stores data in the `data/mnesia/<node name>` directory, when using the container to start EMQX, the hostname or FQDN must be used to form the node name of EMQX.
 Otherwise, the data storage directory will be switched, resulting in data loss.

 :::